 Why Do You Need One?

 There are several reasons for needing a cane.
-As mentioned above, accidents to any part of the leg, knee or foot can cause you to need a cane.
+As mentioned above in this best canes guide, accidents to any part of the leg, knee or foot can cause you to need a cane.
 One of the most common ailments that cause the need for a cane is arthritis in the knee or hip joint that may start to bother you on and off but then gradually gets worse.
 There are other conditions that may warrant having a cane to stabilize or help in balance while walking, such as MS, Lupus, or Fibromyalgia.
 It is not wise to wait too long to get that cane because you are putting too much strain on the opposite side that can cause it to become weak also and then you’ll need to be shopping for a walker instead of a cane.

 Putting Safety First

 Here is a good example of why you should put your safety first.
 A few years ago, I noticed that my left leg was dragging and then my leg would just give out once in a while making me almost fall.
 I didn’t want to use a cane, thinking it would make me look too old.
 At the time, I was living in northern Minnesota with lots of snow and ice.
 You can guess what happened.
 My knee gave out while walking on an icy patch and down I went right on my bad knee.
 It was injured so bad that I could hardly walk being forced to use a walker for a few weeks.
-My doctor said I had to have knee replacement surgery and afterward I would need a cane while recovering.
+My doctor said I had to have knee replacement surgery and afterwards, I would need a cane while recovering.
 It was a hard lesson learned on letting my pride keep me from putting my safety first.

 Being Able to Move Around